manteshswami/Holiday_Package_Prediction/README.md

   - Achieved *93.37%* accuracy and *0.83* ROC AUC score on test data
   - Plotted ROC-AUC curve to evaluate classifier performance
-  - Improved decision-making efficiency for launching a new Wellness Tourism Package This project demonstrates proficiency in Python, pandas, scikit-learn, data visualization, and model evaluation techniques.
+  - Improved decision-making efficiency for launching a new Wellness Tourism Package